edgarroman/zappa-django-guide/docs/aws_network.md

 Well, there is an important aspect about interacting with additional AWS services.
 With pure AWS lambda, we have a fairly low attack surface, but when we introduce additional interactions over the network, we must consider information security risks and our network architecture.

+!!!
+Note
+    This section assumes some familarity with the basic concepts within AWS VPC.
+If you aren't comfortable with these concepts, then head over to a [Primer on AWS VPC Networking](aws_network_primer.md)

 ## A simple, but naive approach

 A simple approach would be to create an AWS RDS instance that is open to the Internet and have your lambda Django project login directly.
 While this may work, this approach is fraught with peril.
 Numerous vulnerabilities could exist and credentials could be discovered by brute force.
 Even without gaining access to your RDS, it is trivial to launch a denial-of-service attack to ensure your Django project has no database services.